nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Archiving a person

-1. Archiving a person while all persons are being shown
+1. Archiving a person while all current (i.e. not archived) persons are being shown

-    1. Prerequisites: List persons using the `list all/` command.
-Ensure there are multiple persons in the list, including both archived and current (i.e. not archived) persons.
+    1. Prerequisites: List current persons using the `list` command.
+Ensure there are multiple persons in this list.

-    2. Test case: `archive <index_of_current_person>`<br>
+    2. Test case: `archive 1`<br>
-       Expected: The specified person is marked as archived in the list.
-His/her name is shown in the display message.
+       Expected: First person is archived from the list.
+Name of the archived person shown in the display message.
     3. Test case: `archive 0`<br>
        Expected: No person is archived.
 Error details about invalid format shown in the display message.
     4. Test case: `archive john`<br>